annaesvensson/yellow-help/1-en/troubleshooting.md

 </IfModule>
 ```

-When your website doesn't work, then enable the rewrite module and check the AllowOverride configuration.
+When your website doesn't work, then check the AllowOverride configuration of your web server.
 On some web servers you have to change the AllowOverride configuration from `AllowOverride None` to `AllowOverride All`.
 After the configuration has been changed, you may have to restart the Apache web server.

 ## Problems with Nginx